 |Graphics||Custom AMD RDNA 2 GPU 20 CUs @ 1.565GHz|

 Out of the box, you get the impression of a tiny box with a speaker attached.
 But when you look closely you will be amazed by its small size and clean look.
 The white color looks nice and the weight is only 1.92 kg not feel heavy at all.

 The all-around design is very conventional.
 I like Microsoft’s dual-tone color scheme.
 All this ensures the Series S can blend easily into any background.
 Plus, this is the only new console that feels right in both horizontal and vertical orientation.

-A large circular speaker-grill-like exhaust fan resides on the top gives enough space for circulating air.
-This helps the console to cool down in the time of intensive gaming.
+A large circular speaker-grill-like exhaust fan resides on the top giving enough space for circulating air.
+This helps the console to cool down during the time of intensive gaming.

 The console measures 10.82 x 5.95 x 2.55 inches, making it significantly smaller than the PS5, PS4, Xbox Series X, or Xbox One.
 This small size really helps in terms of space and you can easily install it anywhere around your TV, don’t have to shift anything.